GabeScott/standard-works-vault/General Conference/1975 October - Family Research.md

 # Family Research

-*By Eldred G. Smith - Patriarch to the Church*
+By Elder Eldred G. Smith - *Patriarch to the Church*

 *Given in the October session of the 1975 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1975/10/family-research?lang=eng)

 In the very beginning, God placed Adam on the earth and gave him dominion over the fish and the fowl and the cattle and over all the earth.
-Now this would seem like an exalted position for some people today, but even though Adam had dominion over all the earth, God said, “It is not good that the man should be alone,” (Gen. 2:18) and he gave unto him the woman, Eve, to be a companion and a helpmeet.
+Now this would seem like an exalted position for some people today, but even though Adam had dominion over all the earth, God said, “It is not good that the man should be alone,” ([[Genesis 2.18|Gen. 2:18]]) and he gave unto him the woman, Eve, to be a companion and a helpmeet.
 Then God gave unto them the first great commandment, to multiply and replenish the earth.

 We are not told how long they lived in the Garden of Eden before they partook of the fruit of the tree of the knowledge of good and evil and were cast out of the garden to start their mortal existence.
 The point I want to make clear is that God himself established the first family unit.
 Marriage is not an institution developed by man which can be outgrown and cast aside in the course of human progress.
 All that is nearest and dearest in our lives is associated with our families.
 Love has its center here, and where love is, there we find happiness also.